ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_install/README.md

 - Environment Variable: `ENABLE_IPv6`
 - Default: False

+### mas_special_characters
+Specifies whether MAS will permit special characters in user IDs and usernames.
+The suite configuration record (CR) will include a property named `userDataValidation` with the option `allowSpecialChars` configured.

+- Optional
+- Environment Variable: `MAS_SPECIAL_CHARACTERS`
+- Default: None

 ### eck_enable_logstash
 When set to `true` will result in the creation of `filebeat-output` Secret in the MAS Core namespace which will reconfigure all pods to send their logs to an instance of Logstash installed by the [eck role](eck.md) **instead of** sending them to the pod log.